isaacodeh/Data-Cleaning-In-SQL/README.md

 ![](data_trans.png)

 ### BONUS: Stored Procedure
-A stored procedure was written to replace the lengthy query used to clean the inconsistnent data etry in the EMPLOYEE_NAME field.
+A stored procedure was written to replace the lengthy query used to clean the inconsistnent data entry in the EMPLOYEE_NAME field.

 ![](Stored-Procedure.png)